tinacms/tina.io/content/docs/reference/toolkit/fields/color.md

 > This interfaces only shows the keys unique to the color field.
 >
-> Visit the [Field Config](/docs/plugins/fields) docs for a complete list of options.
+> Visit the [Field Config](/docs/reference/toolkit/fields/) docs for a complete list of options.

 ## Definition

-Below is an example of how a `color` field could be defined in a Gatsby remark form.
-Read more on passing in form field options [here](/guides/gatsby/git/customize-form).

 ```javascript
 const BlogPostForm = {